Kallak mine: Mining exploration

 The Kallak north and Kallak south prospects were identified by the Geological Survey of Sweden in the 1940s.
 In the late 1960s the SGU identified Kallak north as containing 92 million tonnes of ore and Kallak south as containing 29 million tonnes of ore at a grade of roughly 35%.

 Beowulf Mining acquired the Kallak north licence in 2006, and a drill program conducted in 2010 has found at least 175 Mt of Iron at an average grade of 30%.
 Beowulf acquired the Kallak south licence from Tasman Metals in mid-2010.
 An ongoing drill program has shown Kallak south to contain at least 400 million tonnes of Iron at an average grade of 30%.

 The combined Kallak deposit contains at least 600 million tonnes of Iron and it is believed that the north and south deposits are connected at depth to give a single iron deposit with a strike length of over 4 km.

 In mid-2010 an independent conceptual study performed by the Raw Materials Group showed that the Kallak north deposit, which at the time was thought to contain 150 million tonnes of iron at 30% grading, was commercially viable.

+In 2011 the Swedish companys Beowulf Mining Sweden AB and Jokkmokk Iron Mines AB have been registered.
+All companies are connected to Beowulf Mining plc.
+Jokkmokk Iron Mines AB is a wholly owned subsidiary of Beowulf Mining plc.

+In March 2022 Swedish journalists revealed that Beowulf Mining is linked to tax savings in British Virgin Islands and is unlikely to provide the promised 1 billion SEK extra tax revenue in 25 years to Jokmokk municipality.

+In September 2023 the exit of three key people of Beowulf Mining and a strategic review of this main project has been reported.
+An Affärsvärlden analyst explains the owners of Beowulf Mining and the lacks of funding the expected 5 billion SEK.

+In September 2024 the company Jokkmokk Iron Mines AB published a consultation paper describing the planned operations and its main environmental impacts of the planned mining.
+An English version has been published on the Beowulf Mining website.
+This consultation paper gives the company's view and mentions a number of potential impacts of the proposed mining project.
+These include impacts on the landscape, noise, vibrations, air quality, groundwater, surface water, reindeer husbandry, natural environment, cultural environment, conservation of natural resources, communications, outdoor recreation, hunting and fishing, powerlines, total defence, hydropower, and the World Heritage Site Laponia.

+According to the local visitors of the public consultation held by the company on 15th October 2024 in Jokkmokk there were general but no specific information on the project.
+According to the company the application for the environmental permit is planned for spring 2025.